ValentinKarnaukhov/OpenCodeConform/language/css/code_style/css_code_style_en.md

 # CSS Style Guidelines
-This file lists some best practices and principles that should be followed when writing CSS.
+This is a guideline which lists best practices and principles that should be followed when writing CSS.

 ## Code Formatting
 ### Property Declaration